 UK announces partial suspension of arms exports to Israel

-Thirty out of 350 licences to be suspended, citing ‘clear risk’ they could be used in breach of international humanitarian law.
+Thirty of 350 licences to be suspended over ‘clear risk’ these weapons could be used in breach of international humanitarian law.

-The United Kingdom says it would suspend 30 out of 350 arms exports licences to Israel, citing a “clear risk” they could be used in a serious breach of international humanitarian law.
+The United Kingdom says it will suspend 30 of 350 arms exports licences to Israel, citing a “clear risk” they could be used in serious breaches of international humanitarian law.

-Foreign Secretary David Lammy told parliament on Monday the partial ban covered items “which could be used in the current conflict in Gaza” against Hamas but did not include parts for the F-35 fighter jets.
+Foreign Secretary David Lammy told parliament on Monday that the partial ban covers items “which could be used in the current conflict in Gaza” against Hamas but did not include parts for F-35 fighter jets.

 Keep readinglist of 4 items